Course Catalog

 Coursework

-Occupational and core courses approved for the Dual Enrollment program can be found on the GA Futures website.
-Courses may be taught face-to-face on the college or high school campus, online, hybrid, or via distance education.
-Students can enroll in Wiregrass courses during Fall, Spring, and Summer Semesters.
+Dual Enrollment students can take approved occupational and core courses, available on the GA Futures website.
+Courses may be taught in-person on the college or high school campus, online, hybrid, or via distance education.
+Students may enroll during Fall, Spring, and Summer semesters.

 Concurrent Enrollment